Blockchain-based fund asset control system for issuing vouchers

 As the system makes document circulation a much simpler process, it provides opportunities to use not only company services but also services of private companies with a high level of expertise in the required fields.

-The system doesn't require big expenditure for human resources.
+The system doesn't require a big expenditure on human resources.

 Advanced startup development system.

-As a result, we provided the Customer with a system that allows the subcontractors to get paid by tokens, while the grantee uses no real ‘cash’ in transactions for goods and services.
-Subcontractors, in turn, can exchange ‘tokens’ for ‘hard currency’ at a grant fund, which issued tokens.
-All the intermediate ‘token’ transactions between grantees and subcontractors proceed with smart contracts are put in place, leaving no loopholes for misuse of public money or grants.
+As a result, we provided the Customer with a system that allows the subcontractors to get paid by tokens while the grantee uses no real ‘cash’ in transactions for goods and services.
+Subcontractors, in turn, can exchange ‘tokens’ for ‘hard currency’ at the grant fund which issued the tokens.
+All the intermediate ‘token’ transactions between grantees and subcontractors proceed with smart contracts are stored and registered, leaving no loopholes for misuse of public money or grants.
 All this allows existing grant funds to cut their expenditure significantly and make the work much easier.